 Questions and Answers about Washington's Relocation Law

 If you have legal custody of your child, and you wish to move (relocate) and take the child with you, Washington State law may require you to do certain things first.
-This publication explains the law's requirements. #3135EN
+Read this to learn what to do. #3135EN

 - A. Should I read this?

 - B. Where can I read the law?

 - C. We do not have a parenting plan.
 Can I move with the child?